daytonaio/content/guides/20240823_how_to_setup_postgresql_playground_in_daytona.md

 SELECT * FROM users;
 ```

-You should now see the deleted record is gone
+You should now see that the deleted record is gone

 ![screenshot of querying the table for all records](assets/20240823_how_to_setup_postgresql_playground_in_daytona_img_10.jpg)

 Now we are done with performing some PostgreSQL queries in the playground environment.
-To exit the PostgreSQL prompt type the command below
+To exit the PostgreSQL prompt, type the command below

 ```sql
 \q